Jargon Buster & Game Terms! [Empires and Puzzles]

 Flask’ing a Titan – The act of using a Titan flask to get more hits on, and to kill off, a Titan.

-Friendly – Friendly battles are available to members of the same Alliance.
+Friendly – Friendly battles are available to members of the same alliance.
 You can battle an alliance member by selecting them from the Alliance Members board and clicking on Battle in the Alliance box on the Player Info pop-up.

 Hit – A word to describe using a flag in War, or on a Titan.